Volt-amps (VA) to Amps Conversion Calculator

 How to Convert Volt-amps to Amps for Three-Phase Circuits

-For a three-phase electrical circuit, the current in amps is equal to the power in volt-amps divided by the square root of three times the voltage.
+For a three-phase electrical circuit, the current I in amps is equal to the apparent power S in volt-amps divided by the square root of three times the line to line voltage V.

 In this formula, voltage is the line-to-line voltage of the circuit.